Internal Linking & Site Architecture: Structure for Humans and Machines

 - XML sitemap as additional orientation for crawlers

-In the CAFE framework, we systematically analyze your internal link structure — so users and AI systems can navigate your content equally efficiently.
+In the seven-layer methodology, we systematically analyze your internal link structure, so users and AI systems can navigate your content equally efficiently.